RouninMedia/frontend-danis3h-capsules/README.md

 _____

 ## Danis³h Capsule Reference on the Frontend
-On the *Front End*, within an HTML or SVG Document, the corresponding **Danis³h CapsuleReference** looks like this:
+On the *Front End*, within an HTML or SVG Document, the **Danis³h CapsuleReference** described by the *Attribute Notation* above would look like this:

 ```html
 <!--[<CX_My_Capsule (Capsule_Examples) Season="Spring" time="evening">]-->